ryanduchin/music-video-collector/README.md

 - [ ] add to playlist toggle subview on/off
 - [ ] re-ordering/optimizing the feeds ordered-by (user/playlist/post)
 - [ ] user show page has that user's likes (might be a bit hard with little payoff)
+- [ ] Vevo videos cant be played in index views

 Not going to get to:
 - [ ] Edit profile with tagline